hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 Welcome to Hell.

-[19:08:13](#g60B3MqfmG62EUj-nQd4QY4H0fJrObkktdsIlpsz7hI) <hiiamboris (NOT THIS ONE)>: what's also fun is that both `round/ceiling` and `round/floor` produce the same value, but not the original one Ì†ΩÌ∏â
+[19:08:13](#g60B3MqfmG62EUj-nQd4QY4H0fJrObkktdsIlpsz7hI) <hiiamboris (NOT THIS ONE)>: what's also fun is that both `round/ceiling` and `round/floor` produce the same value, but not the original one üòâ

 [19:10:36](#z_Tc9uXti6A3-we0zNANS--YMNHXvyReEn4a47kIrb8) <greggirwin (Gregg Irwin)>:
 `ceil` and `floor` are coming from the std C lib?